 43891.
 If someone converts this column from date to text format, you’ll see Excel’s 5-digit number, not the dates you’re expecting.

-Another way to review the quality of data entry in any column in a spreadsheet is to create a filter or a pivot table as described in Chapter 3.
-This allows you to quickly inspect the range of values that appear in that column, and whether they match what you expected to find.
+Other ways to review the quality of data entry in any spreadsheet column are to sort or pivot the data as described in Chapter 2, or to create a histogram as you will learn in Chapter 6.
+These methods enable you to quickly inspect the range of values that appear in a column and to help you identify bad data.

 Finally, you can help to prevent bad data from occurring by following key steps we’ve outlined above.
 Give meaningful names to your data files, and add source notes in a separate tab about when and where you obtained it, along with any definitions or details about what it claims to measure and how it was recorded.
 Explain what any blanks or null values mean, and avoid replacing those with zeroes or other symbols.
 Always watch out for formatting issues when entering data or running calculations in spreadsheets.